-The United Kingdom Women's Budget Group (UK WBG) is perhaps the most successful example of GRB that has been initiated by civil society at the national level or "outside" government initiatives.
+The United Kingdom Women's Budget Group (UK WBG) is perhaps the most successful example of GRB that

+89 This is particularly relevant in the case of Eastern Europe, Central Asia and the Causasus where these processes are now ongoing. has been initiated by civil society at the national level or "outside" government initiatives.
 In addition to the changes in benefits and taxing that the group has been able to influence,90 another major step achieved has been convincing HM Treasury to undertake a gender pilot project across three government departments.
 The main conclusions are included below under the analysis of "Scope".

 In the United States other outside government initiatives can be traced, although in these cases there has been no collaboration with government as shadow reports or alternative uses of the budget are produced which are used by activists for lobbying.
 At the moment there is only scant information on other initiatives outside government starting in Poland, Belarus, Hungary and the former Yugoslav Republic of Macedonia, albeit all are at a very early stage.
-These initiatives are both at the national and local level and cover different areas or departments (see Box 45).
+These initiatives are both at the national and local level and cover different areas or departments (see Box 46).
 Although in the Russian Federation the Open Society Institute (OSI) piloted an outside government initiative in 2001, sustainability of the initiative proved difficult.